criblio/helm-charts/helm-chart-sources/logstream-master/README.md

 ## AWS Specific Notes

-If you're running on EKS, it's highly recommended that you use AZ specific node groups (see the [eksctl.io Autoscaling Doc](https://eksctl.io/usage/autoscaling/) for details on doing this).
-IF you are doing autoscaling in your cluster nodes in a single node group that spans AZ's, you *may* run into trouble mounting volumes (as EBS volumes are AZ specific).
+If you're running on EKS, see the [EKS Specific Issues](../../common_docs/EKS_SPECIFICS.md) doc for details.

 # Values to Override